clvrmktg/aggregate/content/who-we-are/_index.md

 ## About Us

-Founded in 2020, Abaco Aggregate and Cement Ltd. emerged with a singular vision: to establish itself as a premier construction company in the Abaco region.Although deeply rooted in Abaco, our vision extends far beyond regional confines.
+Founded in 2020, Abaco Aggregate and Cement Ltd. emerged with a singular vision: to establish itself as a premier construction company in the Abaco region.
+Although deeply rooted in Abaco, our vision extends far beyond regional confines.
 Recognizing the demand for high-quality concrete in challenging terrains, we've pioneered an innovative process that seamlessly integrates efficiency, top-tier quality, and fair pricing.

 Our distinctive approach isn't restricted to Abaco; it's accessible to clients throughout the entire Bahamas.
 With a particular focus on serving remote and challenging-to-access areas across the country, our highly trained construction experts take pride in delivering exceptional aggregate and construction services to communities far and wide.